DaleDunlop/Cyber-Security-Penetration-Testing/Buffer Overflow OSCP Prep/Overflow 1/Buffer.md

     $ /usr/share/metasploit-framework/tools/exploit/pattern_create.rb -l 600
     Aa0Aa1Aa2Aa3Aa4Aa5Aa6Aa7Aa8Aa9Ab0Ab1Ab2Ab3Ab4Ab5Ab6Ab7Ab8Ab9Ac0Ac1Ac2Ac3Ac4Ac5Ac6Ac7Ac8Ac9Ad0Ad1Ad2Ad3Ad4Ad5Ad6Ad7Ad8Ad9Ae0Ae1Ae2Ae3Ae4Ae5Ae6Ae7Ae8Ae9Af0Af1Af2Af3Af4Af5Af6Af7Af8Af9Ag0Ag1Ag2Ag3Ag4Ag5Ag

+On Windows, in Immunity Debugger, re-open the oscp.exe again using the same method as before, and click the red play icon to get it running.
+You will have to do this prior to each time we run the exploit.py (which we will run multiple times with incremental modifications).

 While the unique buffer is on the stack, use mona's findmsp command, with the distance argument set to the pattern length.

     !mona findmsp -distance 600